jagrawal36/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when the road is not of uniform texture/ road is dirty.
 There would be noise edges detected on the road.
-This is easily seen in the last optional video, where the algorithm gets comletely broken.
+This is easily seen in the last optional video, where the algorithm gets completely broken.

-Another shortcoming could be during turns when the lane lines are actually lines but curves (during turns), then the algorithm would not be able to fit lines properly.
+Another shortcoming could be during turns when the lane lines are not actually "lines" but curves (during turns), then the algorithm would not be able to fit lines properly.
 I was distinguishing the left and the right lane by the sign of the slope of the individual lines, which might not hold true there.

 ### 3. Suggest possible improvements to your pipeline